xiangivyli/pm25_monitoring/README.md

 ### Project: airbox

 ### The workflow is
-1. **Data Acquisition**: read the data for a device using the /device/<device_id>/history/ endpoint
+1. **Data Acquisition**: read the data for a device using the /device/<device_id>/history/ endpoint (I tried to generate the device_id list from project endpoint)
 2. **Data Backup**: save the raw data into DuckDB with the appropriate schema
 3. **Data Transformation**:
 - Keep the report-needed columns
+- - Calculate the daily maximum, daily minimum, and daily average pollution value
 - Generate the list of times when PM2.5 is over 30 (I used 22 as an example here, otherwise no values show)
-- Calculate the daily maximum, daily minimum, and daily average pollution value
 4. **Data Validation**:
+- no duplicate records
 - datatype is correct
-- no duplicate records
 5. **Data Reporting**: Streamlit visualises the report-ready data and delivers insights

 ### Infrastructure